rhempel/umm_malloc/README.md

 robust including a user specified config file and a method of testing the integrity of the data structures.

-Github user @devyte provided useful feedback on the nesting of functions as well as a fix for the problem that separates out the core free and malloc functionality.
+GitHub user @devyte provided useful feedback on the nesting of functions as well as a fix for the problem that separates out the core free and malloc functionality.

+GitHub users @d-a-v and @devyte provided great input on establishing a heap fragmentation metric which they graciously allowed to be used in umm_malloc.

 ## Usage